ubiquity/ubiquibot/README.md

 In the same page it is super important that you re-generated and save a private key that you'll be using at .env you open the file and paste it

 ![logo](https://github.com/ubiquity/ubiquibot/assets/41552663/716639d4-4646-4f14-bc3f-a39cfaf0fada)

+Important things with private keys (.pem) at .env

+1. The private key gets automatically filled after the app is installed to a github handle
+2. The private key cannot be in spaces like that
+3. The private key is a string into its env var rather than a just opened info without "" otherwise it will not be recognized and you'll get unauthorized access